 If time is limited, and you want to make a holiday calendar, use easy-to-implement ideas that allow you to make presentable and cute crafts.

-Content for the New Year's calendar
+New Year's calendar content

 • small gifts;